irJERAD/steph/content/post/thankyoulove.md

 You were rarely right when we disagreed on big things.
 But something I really got wrong, was how great of friends we were; best friends.
 Never alone, I’ll still always keep you with me. <br>

-I love you Steph.
+I feel more love for you than ever before.
 I know why.
 I so want you to be happy and you will always remind yourself how much you have put towards this moment.
 No more worries, its be happy time <br>